thebaynal/cccs106-projects/week2_labs/LAB2_REPORT.md

 *   **`hello_flet.py`:**
     *   Add a button to clear the input field.
     *   Implement a simple animation for the greeting.
+    *   Added comments to further the readability of the code.
 *   **`personal_info_gui.py`:**
     *   Add more complex form elements (e.g., DatePicker, CheckboxGroup).
     *   Implement saving the generated profile to a file (e.g., TXT, JSON).